ten-protocol/go-ten/design/fast_finality.md

   * The responses to RPC calls reflect the soft-finalised transactions, and not just the hard-finalised transactions
 * Resilience
   * Failover of the sequencer does not require a governance action
+  * In the case of an L1 reorg, the sequencer must republish the rollups in the same order

 ## Non-requirements